Ian Harvie: Comedy career

 From October 2006 through October 2009, Harvie toured comedy clubs and theaters around the world with Margaret Cho.
 In 2007, he appeared on Logo as part of the Wisecrack Outlaugh Festival on Wisecrack.
 He performed on Logo again in 2009 on One Night Stand Up Episode 6 and on ABC's late night television series, Comics Unleashed with Byron Allen, in the 2009 season.

 In November 2009, Harvie began his solo headlining career.
 His one-man show Parts Sold Separately, which features humor about sex and gender, played the Melbourne International Comedy Arts Festival in Melbourne, Australia, in April 2010.
 In January 2011, Harvie performed his new solo show Balls OUT with Ian Harvie at SF SketchFest in San Francisco, California.

 In September 2010, Harvie and fellow sober comedians Felon O'Reilly and Amy Dresner began a three-person comedy group.
 They traveled around the US with their collective recovery-based standup comedy show, Laughs Without Liquor: the We Are Not Saints tour.
 The road show and tour were filmed by filmmaker and director Bobby R. Poirier with a planned release date of summer 2011.

+In 2016, Harvie's special May The Best Cock Win was streamed on SeeSo.